vitorvsv/vitorvsv/README.md

 ###  Hi there 👋!
 Welcome to my :octocat: profile

+- ⚡ Passionate about technologies.
-- 💻 I’m currently working on Tech Lead at [CAF](https://www.caf.io/)
+- 💻 My last job was working on Tech Lead at [CAF](https://www.caf.io/)
-- 🚀 I am always looking to improve my knowledge in: Javascript, NodeJS, React and AWS.
+- 🚀 I am always looking to improve my knowledge in:
+  - Typescript/NodeJS
+  - React
+  - AWS
+  - Design and architecture of software
+  - and many more...
 - 🌱 At my free time I like to read tech books and write some code to improve my skills.
 - 📫 How to reach me : [GMAIL](mailto:vitorsoaresvian@gmail.com)
-- ⚡ Passionate about technologies.
 - 😄 Fun fact:
   - I like Italian culture and I'm learning Italian
   - I like investing and related subjects
   - I practice karate
-  - I'm a PS5 player :)
+  - I have a beautiful cat named "Moana" and she is a dwarf cat of the race [minuet](https://en.wikipedia.org/wiki/Minuet_cat) 🐈

 ###  Projects

+To be more easy to find my projects, I organized a couple of them in the list below with a short description of each project and how it contributed to the company that I'm working with.
+Feel free to check them out and let me know what you think!

 ## [VV-Drive](https://github.com/vitorvsv/vv-drive)